Milan Community Dollars for Scholars Scholarships - Funds for these Scholarships are generated through fundraising events and donations.

 Chester & Ruth Baylor - Mr. Baylor graduated from Milan High School in 1937.
 He and wife, Ruth, started the Baylor Trucking Company in 1945.
 Both have been very supportive of the Milan Community Dollars for Scholars from its beginning in 1989.
 Both have been very supportive of the Milan Community Dollars for Scholars from its beginning in 1989.
 While Ruth passed away in August 2008 and Chester in January 2017, the Baylor Scholarships are awarded each year to students continuing their education at a College, University, or Trade School.

-Class of 1993 in Memory of Tommy Brewington - Funds remaining in the Class Treasury at the time of graduation were used to establish a Scholarship in memory of their fellow classmate, Tommy Brewington.
-Funds are kept current with donations from their 1993 Class Reunions.
+Class of 1993 in Memory of Tommy Brewington - Tommy Brewington was a 1993 graduate of Milan High School.
+He had a love of skateboarding and music.
+While some were gifted athletically, Tommy wasn't.
+However, he outworked everyone and was extremely dedicated.
+He was considered a loyal and devoted friend, who would do anything for you.
+Just months following graduation Tommy passed away after a tragic accident.
+Funds remaining in the Class Treasury at the time of graduation were used to establish this Scholarship in memory of their fellow classmate whose smile and laugh brought them joy.
+Funds are kept current with donations from their 1993 Class Reunions and other donations.

 Milan Alumni - The class of 1989 held the 1st Alumni Dance for all Milan High School Graduates in July 2009.
 All proceeds from the event are donated to the Milan Community Dollars for Scholars.
 The Milan Scholarship Foundation created a Scholarship to honor all Milan High School Alumni.